dwalend/blog/_pending/2014-10-18-Enron-Thing.md

 I gave up and wrote my own CSV parser.
 I was a bit [intimidated at first](http://tburette.github.io/blog/2014/05/25/so-you-want-to-write-your-own-CSV-code/), but Scala kept it down to about [25 lines of uninteresting imperative code](https://github.com/dwalend/EnronMetaData/blob/master/src/main/scala/net/walend/enron/CsvParser.scala).

-The more interesting, more idiomatic feature of the code is that parsing any line produces either a record of someone sending an email or a description of what problem the parser encountered -- Either\[Problem,Transmision\] in Scala.
+The more interesting, more idiomatic feature of the code is that parsing any line produces either a record of someone sending an email or a description of what problem the parser encountered -- Either\[Problem,Transmission\] in Scala.
 The code has a lot of lines that dig out individual problems with the data.

       def create(fileName:String,lineNumber:Int,lineContents:Seq[String]):Either[Problem,Transmission] = {
         if (lineContents.size != 11) {